-Optimization for Low-Power
+Optimization of Low Noise and Power

 Optimizing the readout electronics in large vertex or tracking detector systems is not optimizing one characteristic, e.g. noise, alone, but finding an optimum compromise between noise, speed, and power consumption.

 The minimum obtainable noise values obtained from the equations for both FETs and BJTs should be viewed as limits, not necessarily as desirable goals, since they are less efficient than other operating points.